sneckivan/AEB1011Exercises/README.md

 # AEB1011 Exercises
-This repository contains exercises used as support for AEB1011 - Mobile Apps Development course.
+This repository contains exercises used as support for AEB1011 - Mobile App Development course.

-The following branches are provided, the README file on each branch describes the branch content on detail.
+The following branches are provided, the README file on each branch describes branch content on detail.

 |Branch|Description|
 |:------|:-----------|